Tener/haskore-guide/doc/bach_prelude.markdown

 Prelude Helper
 ---------------

-Prelude has periodic repetition, we want to take advantage of this pattern
+Prelude has periodic repetitions, we want to take advantage of this pattern

 in Music